arkennia/bg3modresources/docs/creating/index.md

 ---
 *For any questions, the Larian Studios Discord has channels specifically for making mods for BG3.*

+See the [references](/bg3modresources/reference) for things like functions and scripting resources.

 # Tools
 * A text editor(I recommend [VScode](https://code.visualstudio.com/).)
   * There is a VSCode formatter/highlighter by dev_chromosome16 for the text files which can be found [here](https://marketplace.visualstudio.com/items?itemName=chromosome16.bg3-text-support).